-However, in the worst scenario, should the borrower’s loan terminate prematurely due to default in the terms of the loan, the lender will still be able to collect all sums due even in foreclosure and leave the senior homeless.
+However, in the worst scenario, should the borrower’s loan terminate prematurely due to default in the terms of the loan, the lender could call the entire loan amount, including interest, fees and court costs, and will still be able to collect all sums due even in foreclosure and leave the senior homeless.
 In such a scenario, the costs of a reverse mortgage may well be too high.

 According to the Consumers Union study, “Examining Faulty Foundations in Today’s Reverse Mortgages,” reverse mortgages should be considered suitable only when a senior has no other viable options.
 For a copy: (https://advocacy.consumerreports.org/wp-content/uploads/2013/02/reverse-mortgage-report-2010.pdf)

 For other information:

 - HUD provides a list of its approved housing counseling agencies online at hud.gov, and in the search box type in “housing counseling agency” or call 800-569-4287.